 71-year-old Daniel also agreed that the timing was the main reservation with the break.

 “It would’ve been better near Christmas and New Year because now they’re into the league again.”

 “If they get into a bit of momentum – like Everton have now – it might disrupt them and they’ll probably get beat the next game back.”

 Dortmund and England superstar Jadon Sancho in Dubai on the same day Liverpool played against Sheffield United in the Premier League.

 It’s clear the break’s intention was considered as fairly positive, but the timing and its structure left a lot to be desired amongst the people we spoke to.

-You can listen to the audio script here.
+You can listen to the full script here.